 - If your accepted odds fall drastically by the SP, then you would’ve beaten the SP by Backing this selection at an earlier, higher price.

 At this point, you may of course be asking yourself: Can the market be relied on for accuracy? and does it really show us what bets are “good value” and those that are “bad value”?

-I was very reluctant to believe in the idea of market efficiency when i started out on Betfair, and learnt the hard way.
-My conclusion is that on average (and i do stress average) the market is surprisingly accurate and can certainly can be relied on for estimating your value over a large number of bets.
-I’ve recorded my research on this topic — for evidence of my findings please read my analysis on Drifters & Steamers.
+I admit, I was very reluctant to believe in the idea of market efficiency when I started out on Betfair, and I learnt the hard way.
+My conclusion now is that on average (and I do stress average) the market is surprisingly accurate and SP odds can certainly be relied on for estimating your value over a large number of bets.
+I’ve recorded my research on this topic — for evidence of my findings please read my analysis on a huge sample of Drifters & Steamers.

 To some of you this may sound obvious, or maybe even easy.
-But i assure you, in practice it’s quite the challenge!
+But I can assure you, in practice it’s highly challenging!
 For suggestions on how to beat the SP, read my Punter’s Guide To Beating The SP.